In case of emergency, please call triple zero (000)

 • Details of your current health

-• A plan for how your health needs should be managed, including which health services can help and when your plan should be reviewed.
-Including how to get your vaccinations and proof of your COVID immunisation status.
+• A plan for how your health needs should be managed, including which health services can help, vaccination status and when your plan should be reviewed.

-If you need to visit a doctor, ideally, you will already know a doctor (GP) or have a regular doctor who you can go to.
-Having a regular doctor means that whenever a health issue comes up you can see someone you already know and trust.
+If you need to visit a doctor, it is helpful to have a regular GP or doctor you already know.
+Having a regular doctor means that when a health issue comes up, you can see someone you already know who you trust and who understands your health history.
+If you go to see a new doctor, it’s useful to bring your Health Management Plan.

-Want to book a doctors appointment on your own?
+Want to book a health appointment on your own?

-If you don’t have a regular doctor, you can have talk to your carer, a youth worker, or your DCJ (Department of Communities and Justice) or NGO (Non-Government Organisation) caseworker and ask if they can help you access the right health service for you and set up a relationship with a doctor who you can see regularly.
+If you don’t have a regular doctor, you can have talk to your carer, caseworker or a youth worker and ask them to help you find the right health service and a doctor you can see regularly.

-You can also talk to a support worker or another adult that you trust.
+You can also talk to another support worker or an adult you trust.

-To learn more about different health topics that interest you, see Common Health Topics where there is lots of information on different areas of your health, including links to health services, resources, and support specifically for young people in NSW.
+The CREATE Foundation has information for young people in out-of-home care about visiting a doctor or dentist, and other useful health and non-health information.
+To learn more about health topics that are important to you, see Common Health Topics.
+It includes information about different areas of your health, as well as links to health services, resources, and support specifically for young people in NSW.

 You can also see the Resources and Services page for more online and over the phone health support.